dpaws/aws-cloudformation/README.md

 ### Install using Ansible Galaxy

-To set this role up as an Ansible Galaxy requirement, first create a `requirements.yml` file at the root of your playbook and add an entry for this role.
+To set this role up as an Ansible Galaxy requirement, first create a `requirements.yml` file in a `roles` subfolder of your playbook and add an entry for this role.
 See the [Ansible Galaxy documentation](http://docs.ansible.com/ansible/galaxy.html#installing-multiple-roles-from-a-file) for more details.

 ```
 # Example requirements.yml file
 - src: https://github.com/dpaws/aws-cloudformation.git
-  version: 1.0.0
+  version: 0.1.0
   name: aws-cloudformation
 ```

 Once you have created `requirements.yml`, you can install the role using the `ansible-galaxy` command line tool.

 ```
-$ ansible-galaxy install -r requirements.yml -p ./roles/ --force
+$ ansible-galaxy install -r roles/requirements.yml -p ./roles/ --force
 ```

 To update the role version, simply update the `requirements.yml` file and re-install the role as demonstrated above.